Finite-State Controllers for (Hidden-Model) POMDPs using Deep Reinforcement Learning: Experiments

 \subsection{RQ2: Robust POMDP Planning}

 \paragraph{Setting} All experiments run with a 1-hour timeout and 10 different seeds.
 The number of outer iterations (Line 12 of \Cref{alg:lexpop}) varies between each model and extraction method.
-Each outer iteration of the algorithm might have a different set of POMDPs for a different extraction algorithm, since the extracted FSC affects the selected worst-case.
+Outer iterations of the algorithm might use different sets of POMDPs when using a different extraction algorithm, since the extracted FSCs affect the selection of worst-case POMDPs.

-{\textbf{Main results}.} \Cref{tab:robust_results} summarizes the main results for RQ2.
+{\textbf{Main results}.} \Cref{tab:robust_results} includes the main results for RQ2.
 It shows the average and the best robust value achieved by FSCs produced by \rfpg and by the two variants of \toolname.
 It also reports the average size of the extracted FSCs (see~\Cref{appendix:architectures}).
-In case of \rfpg, the size of the FSCs is pre-determined by a heuristic and is variable for each observation, with the upper bound being 4.
+In the case of \rfpg, the size of the FSCs is predetermined by a heuristic and varies across observations, with an upper bound of 4~\cite{hmpomdps}.

 {\textbf{RQ2a}.} The extraction of FSCs from robustified neural policies is generally more challenging, since the hidden states have to handle the partial observability as well as the uncertainty in the environment dynamics.
 As a result, the hidden state space can be significantly more complex. \Cref{fig:curves}~(b) shows a nontrivial performance gap between the neural policy (dashed lines) evaluated on the set of POMDPs used for training and the robust value of the extracted FSC, evaluated on the whole HM-POMDP, in the \texttt{moving-obstacle} model.
 Moreover, we observe instability in the extraction using \textsc{Alergia}, which results in a less robust FSC compared to the FSC extracted using the SIG method.